cruise-automation/isopod/README.md

 Supported args:
   + `name` - Name (`.metadata.name`) of the resource
   + `namespace` (Optional) - Namespace (`.metadata.namespace`) of the resource
-  + `api_group` (Optional) - API group (without version) of the resource.
+  + `api_group` (Optional) - API group of the resource.
 If not provided, Isopod runtime will attempt to deduce the resource from just Proto type name which is unreliable.
 It is recommended to set this for all objects outside of `core` group.
+Optionally, version can also be specified after a `/`, example:
+     + `apiextensions.k8s.io` - specify the group only, version is implied from Proto or from runtime.
+     + `apiextensions.k8s.io/v1` - specify both group and version.
   + `subresource` (Optional) - A subresource specifier (e.g `/status`).
   + `data` - A list of Protobuf definitions of objects to be created.